This section provides information on impact analysis, including:

 Impact analysis should be undertaken for any policy work involving regulatory options or proposals that may result in a paper being submitted to Cabinet.
 This means any proposal which will ultimately require creating, amending, or repealing Acts or disallowable instruments, even if the regulatory option is not what is finally proposed in a Cabinet paper.

-An impact statement is normally provided when papers are submitted to Cabinet for policy approval.
-The impact statement should be independently assessed before it is submitted as part of a Cabinet paper.
+A regulatory impact assessment is normally provided when papers are submitted to Cabinet for policy approval.
+The regulatory impact assessment should be independently assessed before it is submitted as part of a Cabinet paper.
 Additional information about this is in the section on the independent quality assurance of impact analyses below.

 In rare circumstances, the policy proposals that require an impact analysis and the draft regulations may be submitted together.
 In such cases, the usual procedure is for the paper to be submitted to the relevant policy Cabinet committee, rather than directly to the Cabinet Legislation Committee (LEG).